What Social Media Use Do People Regret? An Analysis of 34K Smartphone Screenshots with Multimodal LLM: Method

 \section{Method}

-To investigate the phone use people regret, we conducted a one-week study, which consisted of an initial interview, a week of data collection in the wild (which included experience sampling method (ESM), passive screenshot collection, and daily questionnaires), and two follow-up interviews.
+To investigate the social media use people regret, we conducted a one-week study, which consisted of an initial interview, a week of data collection in-the-wild (which included experience sampling method (ESM), passive screenshot collection, and daily questionnaires), and two follow-up interviews.
 Prior to launching the study, we piloted the data-collection tool and interview materials with three participants to refine the tool and materials.